Formation skydiving: Competitive format

-A competition in 4-way formation skydiving (FS-4) takes place like this:
+A competition in 4-way sequential formation skydiving (FS-4) takes place like this:

 There are two kinds of formations, called randoms and blocks.
 The randoms are singular formations with full separation of all grips both before and after building the formation.
 The blocks are double formations with a special designated movement pattern in between, called an inter.
-The start formation may, or may not be similar to the ending formation.
+The start formation may or may not be similar to the ending formation.
 The inters are differently performed.
 Here are some examples: